 Rheumatoid arthritis is also detrimental to the thyroid gland for it imbalances the hormonal loop eg. through this thyroid produces too much or too little hormone.

-Thyroid cancer (TC) is one of the most common cancerous tumors of the endocrine system.
+Thyroid cancer (TC) is one of the most common cancerous tumours of the endocrine system.

-could cause the thyroid gland to produce too much or too little hormone.
-So having an autoimmune disease may increase your risk for thyroid disease, Dr. Nasr says.
+So, having an autoimmune disease may increase your risk for thyroid disease.
 But this same action — the white blood cells attacking body cells — could result in other autoimmune disorders like diabetes, lupus, or rheumatoid arthritis, too.

 Relationship Between Hypothyroidism and Autoimmune Disorders